jamiemcstay/Project-1/README.md

 ## Skeleton

-I used figma to build a wireframes of the different pages on the site.
+I used figma to build wireframes of the different pages on the site.
 I decided to design the website mobile first.

 ![Screenshot of the homepage wireframe in figma](docs/wireframes/wireframes.jpg)